microsoft/fabricrealtimelab/modules/moduleex01.md

 While #1 might work (or might work nearly all of the time), we don't want to tightly couple the input and output mechanisms.
 The order can change arbitrarily for different use cases, and even if this did work, the code is fragile to missing data or other similar situations.

 Next, #2 will work as a quick band-aid, because it ensures we are trimming any data that is coming in at the moment the data is requested.
-This keeps the systems loosely coupled, but this solution is equally fragile.
+This keeps the systems loosely coupled, but this solution is equally fragile and doesn't handle missing data.

 The last solution, #3, is the best approach.
 Are there any other considerations or approaches?